programminghistorian/ph-submissions/lessons/gravity-model.md

 - "$$β$$" is the [slope](https://en.wikipedia.org/wiki/Slope) of the regression line.
 - "$$x$$" is a value on the x-axis (the population of the county).

-Many tutorials can teach you to conduct simple linear regressions.[^6] When you know "$$α$$" and "$$β$$", you can choose a value for either "$$x$$" (population) or "$$y$$" (number of vagrants), and then calculate the other.
+Many tutorials can teach you to conduct simple linear regressions.[^5] When you know "$$α$$" and "$$β$$", you can choose a value for either "$$x$$" (population) or "$$y$$" (number of vagrants), and then calculate the other.
 You can do that mathematically using the formula above, or you can eyeball it by looking at the graph in Figure 6 if you only need a rough measure.
 If you want to know the estimated number of vagrants for a county with a population of 200,000 ("A." on Figure 6), then you find where "$$x$$" and "$$y$$" meet ("B."), and finally the y-intercept for that value ("C.").
 In other words: if population is 200,000, how many vagrants would we expect?
 According to the graph, about 90.

 ## Multivariate Linear Regression

-A multivariate linear regression (multiple variable) is a more powerful version of the above.
+A [multivariate linear regression](https://en.wikipedia.org/wiki/Multivariate_statistics) (multiple variable) is a more powerful version of the above.
 Instead of handling two variables ("$$y$$" and "$$x$$"), it can handle an unlimited number.
 The principles are exactly the same as the simple linear regression above.
 Again, there are online calculators that can conduct a multivariate linear regression, or we can calculate it using the following equation:

 $$y = β_{0} + β_{1}(x_{1}) + β_{2}(x_{2}) + ... + β_{p}(x_{p})$$